Transactions of the Philological Society

 Transactions of the Philological Society is a linguistics journal published three times a year by Wiley-Blackwell on behalf of the Philological Society.
 It has appeared since 1854, making it the oldest scholarly linguistics journal.
-It is currently edited by Lutz Marten (SOAS University of London); Frans Plank and Nigel Vincent act as consulting editors.
+It is currently edited by Delia Bentley (The University of Manchester); Frans Plank and Nigel Vincent act as consulting editors.

 Next to the journal itself, an associated series of monographs is published, which is edited by Melanie Green.

 Indexing and Abstracting

 The Transactions are abstracted and indexed, among others, in the following indices and bibliographies: